farindk/ImageMeter-translations/README.md

 Feel free to add missing translations, add new languages, or fix errors.

+The translations are organized in three directories.
+The directory `core` contains strings that are shared between all variants of the software.
+The directories `android` and `desktop` contain the strings that are specific to the Android version and the Windows/Linux PC versions, respectively.

 When adding new languages, you can start with the `strings.pot` template file.
 An easy and free software for editing PO files is `poedit` (https://poedit.net/), but you can use whatever you like, even a plain text editor.